-Highlighted Call Other conditions in priority order Result when Conf or Conference is pressed: Calls Conferenced Cun priority order presseu.
-Current Call Held Calls Held Pending Transfer Connected call No call held pending transfer Conferences the connected call and all held calls. y - Call held pending transfer Conferences the connected call and the held pending transfer call.
-Any other held calls are unaffected. > - , Held call Connected call Conferences the held call and the connected call.
-Any other held calls including held pending transfer are unaffected. y - - Held pending transfer call Conferences the held and held pending transfer call.
-All other held calls are unaffected. - - 1 Held calls Conferences with all other held calls. - y Held pending transfer call Connected call Conferences the held pending transfer call to a connected call.
+Highlighted Call Other conditions in priority order Result when Conf or Conference is pressed: Calls Conferenced Can priority order pressed.
+Current Call Held Calls Held Pending Transfer Connected call No call held pending transfer Conferences the connected call and all held calls. \ \ y - Call held pending transfer Conferences the connected call and the held pending transfer call.
+Any other held calls are unaffected. \ \ - 1 Held call Connected call Conferences the held call and the connected call.
+Any other held calls including held pending transfer are unaffected. ۲ - - Held pending transfer call Conferences the held and held pending transfer call.
+All other held calls are unaffected. - - • Held calls Conferences with all other held calls. - y Held pending transfer call Connected call Conferences the held pending transfer call to a connected call.
 Any other held calls are unaffected.
-J - , Held calls Conferences the call held pending transfer with all other held calls. - ' 1
+7 - 1 Held calls Conferences the call held pending transfer with all other held calls.
+V 1

-• Changing which call is currently highlighted
+· Changing which call is currently highlighted

 On phones with a set of cursor keys, the up and down cursor keys can be used to select the current highlighted call appearance, even while there is a currently connected call.
-On touchscreen phones, the cursor buttons on the right-hand edge of the screen can be used for the same purpose.
-On most phones in the series, the background shading indicates the currently highlighted call.